eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ---

-[^1]: Insert obligatory footnote here about [the Moore-Penrose inverse a.k.a. the pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).
+[^1]: Insert obligatory footnote here about [the Moore–Penrose inverse a.k.a. the pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).